Master of Mental Health Nursing - CL24

 Optional Orientation Unit

-Once registered, you can explore the platform and complete an Optional Mental Health Nursing Orientation Unit.
+Before you apply, you can register on our Be Different platform and complete an Optional Mental Health Nursing Orientation Unit.
 This orientation unit is a great taster unit and will give you a feel for the course and the learning platform – it’s a good way to assess whether it’s the right fit, for you.